-It’s around this time that those who consider themselves fair-minded, levelheaded members of society mingle with—and even invite into their homes—screw-loose lunatics who can’t handle their boozy eggnog.
-Perhaps you know them by another moniker: family members.
-Yes, those.
+It’s around this time of year that those who consider themselves fair-minded, levelheaded members of society mingle with—and even invite into their homes—screw-loose lunatics who can’t handle their boozy holiday drinks.
+Perhaps you know them as your family members.
+Yes, those creatures.
 But, hey, rather than sit through another one of Grandpa’s meandering stories about his four-day weekend in the deer stand, spend a few hours with the following crazy killer families.
 Trust us, they’ll make you thankful for yours.

 The Texas Chain Saw Massacre

-Forget the traditional turkey and dressing, this crew, who brings macabre fare to Tobe Hooper’s maim-and-torture classic, is serving up Southern-fried “BBQ” with gravy bowls of crazy.
-Though their place cards read The Hitcher, The Old Man, Leatherface, and Grandpa, we like to think they keep a chair open for Sally.
+Forget the traditional turkey and dressing.
+This iconic crew from Tobe Hooper’s maim-and-torture classic serves up Southern-fried BBQ with gravy bowls of crazy.
+Though their place cards read The Hitcher, The Old Man, Leatherface, and Grandpa, we like to think they keep a chair open for final girl Sally.
 You know, just in case she stops by again without RSVPing.

 The Last House on the Left

 Norma and Norman are your normal, everyday mother-son duo.
-As long as normal means sharing a wardrobe, hoarding corpses, and covering every inch of wall space with taxidermied animals.
-Alfred Hitchcock’s black-and-white classic about an Ed Gein-inspired serial killer who skirts the truth is a Freudian field day—and welcome distraction—you’ll need once Aunt Emma arrives.
+As long as normal means hoarding corpses and covering every inch of wall space with taxidermied animals.
+Plus, you know, the whole murder thing.
+Alfred Hitchcock’s black-and-white classic about an Ed Gein-inspired killer with serious mommy issues is a stone-cold classic—and welcome distraction once your Aunt Emma arrives.

 House of 1,000 Corpses

-Though there’s no telling what would happen at a dinner party with the Fireflys, the tight-knit clan who use oblivious sojourners as the source for their grisly holiday ritual.
+Though there’s no telling what would happen at a dinner party hosted by the Fireflys, the tight-knit clan who prey upon oblivious sojourners for their grisly rituals.
 At least you know the dress code in Rob Zombie’s fright fest: black tie optional, freaky mask required.

 The Loved Ones